Kevin-CodeCrew/coding_concepts_sprint_2/Introduction_to_HTML.md

 #### BODY
 Any content that you want rendered in the browser should appear in the BODY section of your HTML.
 Any valid HTML element can appear in this section, however only content that generates output that can be *rendered* in the browser will be displayed.

+Within the `BODY` you will have several types of other elements used to build your  page.

 ### HTML5 Semantics
 With the release of HTML version 5, several semantic HTML elements were added.
 These [semantic](https://en.wikipedia.org/wiki/Semantics) elements were added just to provide more meaning to HTML content.
 They generally do not produce output, but instead are more of a way to mark off specific sections of your web pages so that they can be more consistently and easily styled using [CSS](https://github.com/Kevin-CodeCrew/coding_concepts_sprint_2/blob/master/Introduction_to_CSS.md#introduction-to-css).
 Using semantic HTML elements also makes your web pages more accessible for users that rely on screen readers or similar assisting technologies.